SEN and Disabilities

 - That different ways of teaching are in place (such as more practical approaches), so that your child is fully involved in learning in class.

 - That specific strategies (which may be suggested by the SENCo) are in place to support your child to learn.

 - Your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has a gap or gaps in their understanding/learning and needs some extra support to help them make the best possible progress.

 This involves interventions which are run in the classroom or a group room and delivered by either a teacher or a teaching assistant.

 Interventions at Greatstone Primary School include:

-- ICT based programmes including: Booster Phonics, Comprehension Booster and Memory Booster.
+- ICT based programmes including: Booster Phonics, Dyslexia Gold, Comprehension Booster and Memory Booster.